w3c/wai-curricula/content/designer/layout-and-spacing.md

 Students should be able to:

-* explain how people with disabilities rely on layout and spacing to orient themselves in web pages and applications
+* explain how people with disabilities use layout and spacing to orient themselves in web pages and applications
 * ensure page regions are placed where expected depending on their type and function, for example, page headers  at the top and page footers at the bottom
 * ensure headings are nested according to the hierarchical structure of the page and describe the topic of the section they entitle
 * ensure white space and proximity help users determine the relations between different page regions and contents
 * create designs that allow for target sizes that can be tapped by users with mobility impairments and using different input methods
-* ensure meaningful sequence and content are preserved when  using different viewport sizes or different devices to access content
+* ensure meaningful sequence, content, and functionality are preserved when using different viewport sizes, screen configurations, and devices to access content
 * create designs that allow to preserve content and functionality when line height as well as spacing between paragraphs, words, and letters are modified by the user
 * create designs that allow text resizing without loss of content and functionality
 * create designs that do not restrict the content view and operation to a single display orientation, such as portrait or landscape